UPDATED 8/18/2021, Original Post: June 20, 2019

 I Didn’t Commit Domestic Violence

-There are really only two scenarios in which telling the court “I didn’t do it” can be a valid defense: either the victim has made a mistake, or someone’s deliberately making false accusations.
+This is a common phrase we hear from clients regarding their domestic violence cases.
+Although we completely believe our clients, it is important to remember the two scenarios in which telling the court “I didn’t do it” can be a valid defense: either the victim has made a mistake, or someone’s deliberately making false accusations.

 Generally, a victim of domestic violence is fully aware of who has committed the crime against them.
 However, there are some situations where a victim has made a mistake.